AhmaDroid92/NewsFinder/README.md

 Clean Code Rules applied

-Clean Architecture implemented in a light way
+Clean Architecture implemented in a light way - Android friendly way

 DI - using Hilt

 Android Architecture Components

+Navigation component

+ViewBinding

+Nothing fancy, just the necessaries :D

+New Line at each file's end to make it easier in the future to implement gradle-based tasks

 Notes:
-No comments, as per Clean Code book written by uncle bob
+Minimal comments, as per Clean Code book written by uncle bob

 Core module Acts as a glue between different modules